Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 Side Sleepers

-As we earlier stated in this Molecule Mattress review, the Molecule 2 is well-suited to side sleepers weighing up to 230lbs and comfortable and supportive for those under 130lbs.
-The gently contouring AirTEC comfort layer and the plush antimicrobial cover provide generous cushioning for your hips and shoulders, which in turn help align your spine and minimize pressure points throughout your body.
+As I earlier stated in this Molecule Mattress review, the Molecule 2 is well-suited to side sleepers weighing up to 230lbs and comfortable and supportive for those under 130lbs.
+While side sleeping, the gently contouring AirTEC comfort layer and the plush antimicrobial cover provided generous cushioning for my hips and shoulders, which in turn helped align my spine and minimized pressure points throughout the body.
 The mattress' medium-firm feel encourages a very balanced feel to enable side sleepers to feel the bed conforming to their body without sinking too deeply.

 Side sleepers who weigh above 230lbs will also find the Molecule 2 comfortable, but they're more likely to sink in some body sections.
 This can easily interfere with spinal alignment and even cause more pressure buildup.
 A firmer mattress may be more supportive and comfortable for heavyweight side sleepers.